jun229/tree-of-thought/README.md

  - tools: In order to run Qwen locally, we utilized the Colab student subsciption to get access to the compute needed (in the form of A100 chips)
  - Extensions:
    1. Testing the prompting methods on models of varying sizes
-   2. Implementing and testing the models on a Monte Carlo Tree Search prompting method
+   2. Implementing and testing the models on a Monte Carlo variant of Tree of Thought
  - Challenges/Constraints:
    - Due to cost constraints, we could not use the original GPT-4 model that the paper used
    - Due to cost constraints, we could not run Claude Haiku 4.5 on the full 100 game dataset